daviduntalan/hello-world/README.md

 hello github,

-i'm david c. untalan jr. and i'm starting to learn how this repository works.
+I'm David C. Untalan Jr. and I'm starting to learn how this repository works.

-i hope you'll be good to me.
+I'm following this tutorial from here: https://docs.github.com/en/get-started/start-your-journey/hello-world#introduction I hope you'll be good to me.

 thanks! :)